Last Updated on April 19, 2022 by Grow with Bovees

-So, some important questions to ask are, “Does soil have shelf life?”, “Can potting soil go bad?” and “How can you tell if potting soil has gone bad?”
-In short, potting soil does not expire; however, its quality does deteriorate over time.
-In this article, we’ll attempt to answer all your questions in detail.
+So, some important questions to ask are, “Does soil have a shelf life?”, “Can potting soil go bad?” and “How can you tell if you are dealing with old potting soil?”

 What Constitutes Potting Soil?

-New potting soils usually contain several ingredients that help to maintain proper moisture, texture and provide proper nutrients to the plant and one of the main constituents of potting soil is peat moss.
-Peat moss contains several nutrients that is crucial for the healthy growth of plants and it also retains moisture very well.
+Unused potting soil usually contains several ingredients that help to maintain proper moisture, texture and provide proper nutrients to the plant.
+One of the main constituents of most potting soils is peat moss.

 What Makes Good Potting Soil?

 The potting soil should retain moisture; however, not too much.
-Good potting soil allows the water to drain very easily, while holding sufficient water that the plant needs.
+A good indoor potting soil allows the water to drain very easily, while holding sufficient water that the plant needs.

 How Long Can You Keep a Bag of Potting Soil?

-The factors that affect the quality of the potting soil depends on if the bag is opened or unopened or if it is lying in a damp place or in the direct sunlight.
-Usually, an opened bag of potting soil will retain its highest quality for around 6 to 12 months.
+The factors that affect the quality of the potting soil depend on whether the bag is opened or unopened or if it is lying in a damp place or in direct sunlight.
+Usually, an opened bag of potting mix will retain its highest quality for around 6 to 12 months.

 How Do You Know if Potting Soil Is Bad?

-You must make sure that when you pot your plant, the soil has not gone bad.
-Bad soil will prevent your plant from growing to be healthy.
+While it is extremely unlikely, you should make sure that when you pot your plant, the soil has not gone bad.
+Bad potting soil, old potting soil or used soil will prevent your plant from growing to be healthy.
 Some of the signs that the potting soil has gone bad are: